dscc-admin-ch/lomas/client/documentation/client.rst

 Client
 ======

-To use FSO SDD client, you can do the following:
+To use FSO lomas client, you can do the following:

 1. Import the library in your Python code.
 2. Initialise the client with required url, name and dataset.